iotempire/iotempower/doc/hardware.rst

 as soon as we find time
 and/or volunteers.

-We are also working on verifying that ulnoiot works well on Orange-Pi Zero to allow more cost-effective solutions to use ulnoiot.
+We are also working on verifying that IoTempower works well on Orange-Pi Zero to allow more cost-effective solutions to use iotempower.

 Currently the following esp8266-based devices are supported: